 - The deadliest landslide occurred in Haiyuan Flows, China on December 16, 1920.
-This landslide occurred after an earthquake of an 8.5 magnitude struck the region.
+This landslide occurred after a magnitude 8.5 earthquake struck the region.
 The death toll exceeded 100,000 people.
 It buried an entire village and killed half of the population of Haiyuan County.

 Landslide terms you should know

 Landslide - This is the general term for the slipping of rock, dirt, mud, or snow from a cliff or mountain.
 There are many causes for landslides so we’ve discussed them below.

 Mudslide - As the name suggests, a mud slide is when a large amount of mud or dirt has slipped down a slope.